-- 1. Engage as an employee anyone who is unwilling to agree to and abide by the General Operating Bylaw (cf., GOBylaw Sections Five & Six) and the Covenant of Christian Workers (cf., GOBylaw, Appendix D) of the Convention of Atlantic Baptist Churches. - 2.
-Operate without written personnel policies that clarify personnel rules for employees, provide for effective handling of grievances, and protect against wrongful conditions such as nepotism and grossly preferential treatment for personal reasons (cf., GOBylaw Section Fourteen). - 3.
+- 1. Engage as an employee anyone who is unwilling to agree to and abide by the General Operating Bylaw (cf., GOBylaw Sections Five & Six) and the Covenant of Christian Workers (cf., GOBylaw, Appendix D) of the Canadian Baptists of Atlantic Canada (2021). - Operate without written personnel policies that clarify personnel rules for employees, provide for effective handling of grievances, and protect against wrongful conditions such as nepotism and grossly preferential treatment for personal reasons (cf., GOBylaw Section Fourteen). - 3.
 Discriminate against any employee for expressing dissent. - 4.
 Prevent any employee from grieving to the Council when (1) internal grievance procedures have been exhausted and (2) the employee alleges either that (a) Council policy has been violated to his or her detriment or (b) Council policy does not adequately protect his or her human rights. - 5.
 Fail to acquaint employees with their rights under this policy.

-NOTE When Convention Employees serve their status is governed and protected by this section.
+NOTE When Canadian Baptists of Atlantic Canada (2021) Employees serve their status is governed and protected by this section.